versia-pub/server/README.md

 You can use the `help` command to see a list of available commands.
 These include creating users, deleting users and more.

+### Using Database Commands

+The `bun prisma` commands allows you to use Prisma commands without needing to add in environment variables for the database config.
+Just run Prisma commands as you would normally, replacing `bunx prisma` with `bun prisma`.

 ## With Docker

 > **Note**: Docker is currently broken, as Bun with Prisma does not work well with Docker yet for unknown reasons.
 The following instructions are for when this is fixed.